italrr/cr/docs/Lore.md

 - Anamura "Mephisto" Kalo

 Anamura is a very popular actress and Movie-Teleprojection producer, and one of the best players of the Genus Race.
 Anamura is also one of the wealthiest people the in showbiz.
 She goes by the nickname of Mephisto in the Genus Race.
-Anamura was originally born male, but through prosthetic body moditifications legally transitioned to female.
+Anamura was originally born male, but through prosthetic body moditifications legally transitioned to female in an early age.

 She has a high-end prosthetic body.
-She mentioned in one interviewed that her body costs around 1 million Gems
+She mentioned in one interview that her body costs around 1 million Gems

 - Nicki "El Chulo" Rodriguez